isomerpages/moe-yewteepri/_about-ytps/School Crest and Song.md

      style="width:50%">

 **NAME OF SCHOOL** <br>
-The Chinese characters 育智 “Yu Zhi” mean the nurturing of young minds
+The Chinese characters 育智  (Yu Zhi) mean the nurturing of young minds

 **SHIELD** <br>
 Symbolises the integrity and moral ethical values of the bearers

 **BANNER AND THREE ARROWS** <br>
-Symbolise success and achievements beyond academic accomplishments
+Symbolises success and achievements beyond academic accomplishments

 **BOOK** <br>
 Represents knowledge and wisdom